rsetienne/DAISIE/README.md

 ### From GitHub

-Because the DAISIE package is located in the folder `DAISIE`, do:
+To install DAISIE from GitHub do:

 ```
+install.packages("remotes")
 remotes::install_github("rsetienne/DAISIE")
 ```